-Marketing Communications Manager at Teamtailor with a particular interest in work culture and diversity and inclusion.
+As UK Marketing Manager at Teamtailor, I have a particular interest in creating content around work culture and diversity and inclusion.

 In the most competitive job market we’ve ever witnessed, the shift in power from the employer to the candidate has caused many traditional hiring methods to become redundant.